joosing/msg-dissector/README.md

 email - jsing@contec.kr
 homepage - http://www.contec.kr/

-## LUA 스크립트 설치
+## Insatll lua script
 1. In the Administrator Mode CMD window, run the following command.
 In the [LUA script file name] section, replace the LUA script file name you want to copy.
 ```
 copy /Y ".\[LUA script file name].lua" "C:\Program Files\Wireshark\plugins\[LUA script file name].lua"
 ```
 2. It is automatically reflected when you run Wireshark.
 3. If Wireshark is running, it will be applied dynamically when Ctrl+Shift+L is entered.

 "I will sing to the LORD, for he has been good to me" <Psalms 13:6>